7 Health Benefits of Drinking Wine After Dinner

 “Our study results showed that middle-aged and older women who have normal body weight initially and consume a light-to-moderate amount of alcohol could maintain their drinking habits without gaining more weight compared with similar women who did not drink any alcohol,” Lu Wang, PhD, one of the researchers from the study, told Reuters Health in an email.

 Wine is full of health benefits, but did you know that red wine can boost the immune system?
-In a May 2002 study published in the American Journal of Epidemiology, doctors found that drinking a moderate amount of wine can help develop immunity against 200 viruses that trigger one of the most annoying ailments out there: the common cold.
+In a May 2002 study published in the American Journal of Epidemiology, doctors found that the health benefits of drinking a moderate amount of wine include developing immunity against 200 viruses that trigger one of the most annoying ailments out there: the common cold.

 The study, which included more than 4,000 faculty members and administrative staff at five Spanish universities, asked participants to keep a diary noting any colds they developed during the year.
 Results of the study found that people who had more than 14 glasses of wine per week had a 40 percent lower risk of contracting a cold than those who drank less.
 Cheers to that!